Ministry: Bus Cancellations For Thursday - Bernews

 Ministry: Bus Cancellations For Thursday

-The cancellation of bus routes continue, with the Ministry releasing a list of bus cancellations for this morning, Thursday September 28, with twenty bus runs cancelled so far today.
+The cancellation of bus routes continue, with the Ministry releasing a list of bus cancellations for this morning [Oct 5] with eight bus runs cancelled so far today.

-The cancellation of bus routes continue, with the Ministry releasing a list of bus cancellations for this morning, Thursday September 28, with twenty bus runs cancelled so far today.
+The cancellation of bus routes continue, with the Ministry releasing a list of bus cancellations for this morning [Oct 5] with eight bus runs cancelled so far today.

 Trackback URL | Comments RSS Feed